 - 1. Complete an Application for Admissions.
 An on-line version of the application is available for your convenience. - 2.
-Request your high school to forward an official high school transcript to the LCCC Admissions Office or submit a copy of your high school equivalency diploma (GED).
+Request your high school to forward an official high school transcript to the LCCC Admissions Office or submit a copy of your high school equivalency diploma (GED). - 3.

-- 3. Placement testing for academic counseling will be scheduled in the letter of acceptance. - 4.
 Admissions interviews are not required, but are recommended for applicants who desire information or clarification of programs of study.